Quadrifolium/OriginalPlanOnWeibo/_posts/Yi An Music Club/2017-02-07-yi-an-music-club.md

 <div class="weibo-info">
   <a href="http://weibo.com/6094546964/EupIjqYma">2017-02-07 11:59</a>
 </div>
 HE Luo-luo in Class 7, Junior Grade 2, courageous and quick-witted.
-Following the club promotion plan “Diversified Campus” proposed by the new principal, as the president of the Music Club, what will [@YiAnMusicClub-HeLuoLuo](http://weibo.com/u/6117570574) do to revive the abandoned club in this new term?
+Following the club promotion plan “Diversify Campus” proposed by the new principal, as the president of the Music Club, what will [@YiAnMusicClub-HeLuoLuo](http://weibo.com/u/6117570574) do to revive the abandoned club in this new term?
 On 14th Feb., the new term will see it.

 <!-- more -->